guanlongzhao/fac-via-ppg/README.md

-# Foreign Accent Conversion by Synthesizing Speech from Phonetic Posteriorgrams (accepted to Interspeech'19)
+# Foreign Accent Conversion by Synthesizing Speech from Phonetic Posteriorgrams

-This repository hosts the code we used to prepare our interspeech'19 paper titled "[Foreign Accent Conversion by Synthesizing Speech from Phonetic Posteriorgrams](https://psi.engr.tamu.edu/wp-content/uploads/2019/07/zhao2019interspeech.pdf)"
+This repository hosts the code we used to prepare our interspeech'19 paper titled "[Foreign Accent Conversion by Synthesizing Speech from Phonetic Posteriorgrams](https://www.isca-speech.org/archive/Interspeech_2019/pdfs/1778.pdf)"

 ### Install